nicholasmarasco95/SafetyBackupSystem/README.md

 This features allows SBS to automatically start after Windows login.
 If enabled, SBS will copy a link into Windows startup folder.
 Auto start works if there is a link in running folder named "SBS_1.0" (It's important to not add ".jar").

+**Restart PC and Shutdown PC after backup**

+Restart/Shutdown PC when backup is completed.

+**Windows Features**

+"Auto Start" and "Restart/Shutdown PC" features works in Windows environment only.

 **Start Minimized**

 If checked SBS will start directly in system tray.

-**Restart PC and Shutdown PC after backup**

-Restart/Shutdown PC when backup is completed.

 **Copy History**